gramaziokohler/compas_timber/docs/tutorials/grasshopper/joints.rst

 AutomaticJoint wizzard
 ----------------------

-Connecting beams can be automated using :code:`JointCategoryRule` and :code:`AutomaticJoints` components.
+Connecting beams can be automated using **JointCategoryRule** and **AutomaticJoints** components:

-:code:`JointCategoryRule` component serves to define which joint type should be applied when a beam of the first category (`CatA`) meets a beam of the second category (`CatB`).
+**JointCategoryRule** component serves to define which joint type should be applied when a beam of the first category (`CatA`) meets a beam of the second category (`CatB`).

-:code:`AutomaticJoints` component does two things: First, it determines if two beams connect and if yes, determines the joint topology (I, L, T or X).
+**AutomaticJoints** component does two things: First, it determines if two beams connect and if yes, determines the joint topology (I, L, T or X).
-Then, assigns the join type to every connecting pair of beams according to the defined rules.
+Then, it assigns the join type to every connecting pair of beams according to the defined rules.
 If the defined joint type has a different topology than the beams, no joint is assigned (Example: two beams form a corner (L) but the rule tries to assign a T-Butt joint).

+Inputs:

 * `Beams`: list of beams.
-To avoid unintended results, it should be the same list that is later used as an input to :code:`Assembly`
+To avoid unintended results, it should be the same list that is later used as an input to **Assembly**.
-* `Rules`: rules defined using :code:`JointCategoryRule` components
+* `Rules`: rules defined using **JointCategoryRule** components
 * `MaxDistance`: (optional) tolerance for finding connecting beams if the centerlines to not intersect exactly but are at a certain distance from each other.
 Default is 0.000001.

 .. image:: ../images/Joints4Categories_diagramm.png